 - 2 teaspoons vanilla extract

 - Spoon the batter into the greased muffins tins.
 You can make 12 mini muffins, or 9 average sized muffins.
-Sprinkle the tops with the chocolate chips and bake for 10 minutes at 400F/200C.
-After 10 minutes, reduce the heat to 350F/180C and bake an additional 15 minutes or until the center comes out clean when you stick it with a tooth pick.
+Sprinkle the tops with the chocolate chips and bake for 5 minutes at 400°F/200°C. After 5 minutes, reduce the heat to 350°F/180°C and bake an additional 15 minutes or until the centre comes out clean when you stick it with a tooth pick.